 Visitors eager to welcome the holidays are in for a treat.
 Holiday Magic at Empire Mine, an annual event traditionally hosted Thanksgiving weekend, will take place November 29 and 30, 2019 from 11 am – 4 pm.
 You’ll encounter docents in turn-of-the century attire throughout the park.
 Santa and Mrs. Claus will hold court in the Clubhouse.
 The Empire Cottage will host an open house.
 With live music, chestnut roasting, and tasty confections, this will be a wonderful way for those of all ages to welcome the holiday season.

-For more information about the Empire Mine State Historic Park, including directions, click here.
+For more information about the Empire Mine State Historic Park, including directions, follow this link.
 A memorable experience awaits you at this hidden historic gem.